 1E-2a.
-Project Review and Ranking Process-Addressing Severity of Needs and Vulnerabilities.
-FY2021 CoC Application Page 30 11/12/2021
+Project Review and Ranking Process-Addressing Severity FY2021 CoC Application Page 29 11/15/2021

 NOFO Section VII.B.2.d.

 Describe in the field below how your CoC reviewed, scored, and selected projects based on:

 - 1. the specific severity of needs and vulnerabilities your CoC considered when ranking and selecting projects; and - considerations your CoC gave to projects that provide housing and services to the hardest to serve populations that could result in lower performance levels but are projects your CoC needs in its geographic area.